 How do you deal with a conflict of interests, a disagreement on how to live your life but mostly, how do you survive an abysmal generational gap of ideas and expectations between your parents and yourself when you know that your life will not develop the way they have always imagined it?

 You could try explaining your parents that they haven’t failed raising you but instead, is all down to a gene called DRD4-7R and that is linked to qualities of restlessness and curiosity many avid travellers possess.
-I’m not sure that would go down well as an explanation for leaving the securities and comforts of your live behind but if anything, is a less romantic concept that saying you were born with a the travel bug or a wanderlust gene and rationally would more sense to them?
+I’m not sure that would go down well as an explanation for leaving the securities and comforts of your life behind but if anything, is a less romantic concept that talking about the travel bug installed in your brain from early age or a wanderlust gene and rationally would more sense to them?

-It is not anyone’s fault that (if real) this gene is embedded in our DNA but what is very much real is a serious conflicts with parents that can only understand life as a series of organized events that follows some sort of stablished boring order (school, university, boyfriend/girlfriend, car, mortgage, children, etc..)
+It is not anyone’s fault that (if real) this gene is embedded in our DNA but what is very much real are the serious conflicts with those parents that can only understand life as a series of organised events that follow some sort of established boring order (school, university, boyfriend/girlfriend, car, mortgage, children, etc..)
 I’m not really sure what would the right order because I have never intended to go through those life stages myself and never will.

-When a lack of understanding strucks post trip conversation with your parents about your intentions to go travelling for a long period of time to places that they may not even be able to locate on a map, there is little to do except for reassuring them that you’ll be fine and be strong on your determination to live your life the way you want it, not how they want you to live it.
+When a lack of understanding shows in that conversation with your parents about your intentions to go travelling for a long period of time to places that they may not even be able to locate on a map, there is little to do except for reassuring them that you’ll be fine, responsible of your actions and also strong on your determination to live your life the way you want it, not how they want you to live it, at the end of the day there is only one person who knows you better than your own parents and that person is yourself.

 Luckily for everyone, we live in the era of technology and we are just as far away as a text message.
 Educate your parents, install them Skype on their laptop, teach them how to use it, practise recording videos and sending them via WhatsApp.
-Force them to be technology friendly but do not give up on your dreams.
+Make them become technology friendly but do not give up on your dreams.

 I have dealt with many periods of guilt and I still do and I don’t think they will ever go away completely.
-As all of us grow old but it seems to us that more so do parents, it never gets easier to go and leave them behind.
-They rely on you more, they’re more frightened because nowadays the world seems a horrible place full of danger and they want things to remain the same; no one likes unsettling feelings.
+As all of us grow old (and it seems to us that more so do parents) it never gets easier to go away for an extend period of time and leave them behind.
+They rely on you more, they’re more frightened because nowadays the world seems a horrible place full of danger and they would like things to remain the same; no one likes unsettling feelings.

 But more than anything, I believe it’s paramount to be selfish and to live our lives in our own terms.
 We’re not abandoning them, we have to thank them that they’ve raised us to be brave, strong and determined.
 Sometimes we need to fight in order to gain, some other times we just have to act in our best interests and hope that people will understand.